derek-knox/Notes/MobX Quick Start Guide by Pavan Podila & Michel Weststrate.md

   - `disposer` function of `autorun` reaction executes ->
   - `atomInstance.reportUnobserved()` ->
   - `atomInstance.onBecomeUnobserved()` ->
-  - passed in unobserve callback executes
+  - passed in unobserve callback executes (external to MobX clean-up hook)

 ### `ObservableValue`
 - Extends `Atom` but also: